ibexa/documentation-developer/docs/administration/back_office/back_office_menus/back_office_menus.md

 # Back office menus

-Back office menus are based on the [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) and are easily extensible.
+Back office menus are based on the [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) and they're extensible.

 !!! tip